kolenaIO/kolena/docs/metrics/mean-squared-error.md

 ---
-description: How to calculate and interperet MSE for regression ML tasks
+description: How to calculate and interpret MSE for regression ML tasks
 ---

 # Mean Squared Error (MSE)